VirtualForgeGmbH/hascar/README.md

 # Installing hascar

+# nixos

+Users of [nixos](https://nixos.org)  can simply install hascar by issuing "nix-env -iaP haskellPackages.hascar".
+You need to be subscribed to the unstable channel at this time.

+# Windows/GNU Linux/FreeBSD/OSX

-To compile and install, first get stack ( http://docs.haskellstack.org/en/stable/README/), then issue:
+To compile and install, first [get stack]( http://docs.haskellstack.org/en/stable/README/), then issue:

 stack build && stack install

-hascar will be installed to ~/.local/bin
+hascar will be installed to ~/.local/bin  .
+You should set your PATH variable to point to this directory.

 # Verifying signatures